 Some of us drop our last name with pride to suggest that our family’s lineage means as much to us as our first name does, and some will list their occupation soon after the listener learns their name.
 Joe was 6’5”.
-Joe was more 6’5” than he was Joe, and I never learned Joe’s last name or his occupation.
+Joe was more 6’5” than he was Joe, and I never learned his last name or occupation.
 Those fortunate enough to have an extended conversation with Joe will learn how 6’5” he is.
 If that conversation evolves into a minutes-long discussion, and the listener doesn’t acknowledge his height, with verbal or nonverbal cues, he’ll break the news to them:

 “I’m six foot five!”

 Although Joe and I spoke for a total of about three minutes, I got the feeling that he could’ve written a bestseller, won the Heisman Trophy, saved children from a fire, or discovered the cure for cancer, and his height would still be his most prominent characteristic in his mind.
 I had the feeling no matter what happened to him in life, he would prefer to have “Here lies Joe.
 He was 6’5” chiseled into his gravestone.

 Joe was an interesting guy.
 He told interesting stories about his life, and he was funny.
 He was self-deprecating, deferential, and humble.
 He hit all the bullet points we design for those who want to be good guys.
 Yet, he couldn’t let the one defining characteristic of his life go: he was abnormally tall when compared to the average human.

 His height was the reason he had trouble finding chairs to sit in with comfort, the reason his 5’3” mother was always on him about stuff, and the reason he couldn’t be as particular as he wanted to be about the clothing he wore: